 18. No Advice

 The Materials are for informational purposes only.
 No Material is intended to be a substitute for professional medical advice, diagnosis, or treatment.
-Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
+Always seek the advice of your physician or other qualified health providers with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on the Service.
 If you think you may have a medical emergency, call your doctor or 911 immediately.
-HEALTHCARE AFFAIRS does not recommend or endorse any specific tests, physicians, products, procedures, opinions, insurance coverage or other information that may be mentioned on the Service.
-Reliance on any information provided by HEALTHCARE AFFAIRS, HEALTHCARE AFFAIRS employees, or other visitors to the Service is solely at your own risk.
+HEALTHCARE AFFAIRS does not recommend or endorse any specific tests, physicians, products, procedures, opinions, insurance coverage, or other information that may be mentioned on the Service.
+Reliance on any information provided by HEALTHCARE AFFAIRS, HEALTHCARE AFFAIRS employees or other visitors to the Service is solely at your own risk.

 19. Governing Law